Front representation of set partitions: Joint symmetric distributions for the front representation

 Let $\FCR(\pi)$ (resp.~ $\FNE(\pi)$) denote the largest integer $r$ such that $\pi$ has a front $r$-crossing (resp.~ front $r$-nesting).
 Let $\WFCR(\pi)$ (resp.~ $\WFNE(\pi)$) denote the largest integer $r$ such that $\pi$ has a weak front $r$-crossing (resp.~ weak front $r$-nesting).

-Now we will recall Krattenthaler's results on fillings of Ferres diagrams \cite{Krattenthaler2006}.
+Now we will recall Krattenthaler's results on fillings of Ferrers diagrams \cite{Krattenthaler2006}.
 Let us first define some notions in \cite{Krattenthaler2006}.
-For a weakly decreasing sequence of positive integers $\lambda=(\lambda_1,\ldots,\lambda_\ell)$, the \emph{Ferres diagram} of $\lambda$ is the left-justified array of square cells such that the $i$th row has $\lambda_i$ cells.
-We will draw a Ferres diagram in French notation, i.e.~ the first row is placed at the bottom.
+For a weakly decreasing sequence of positive integers $\lambda=(\lambda_1,\ldots,\lambda_\ell)$, the \emph{Ferrers diagram} of $\lambda$ is the left-justified array of square cells such that the $i$th row has $\lambda_i$ cells.
+We will draw a Ferrers diagram in French notation, i.e.~ the first row is placed at the bottom.

-A \emph{0-1 filling} of a Ferres diagram is an assignment of $0$ or $1$ to each cell.
+A \emph{0-1 filling} of a Ferrers diagram is an assignment of $0$ or $1$ to each cell.
 An \emph{ne-chain} (resp.~\emph{se-chain}) of a 0-1 filling is a sequence $c_1,\ldots,c_\ell$ of cells containing $1$, such that $c_{i+1}$ is strictly north-east (resp.~south-east) of $c_i$ for each $i\in[\ell-1]$, and the smallest rectangle containing $c_1$ and $c_\ell$ is fully contained in $F$.
 In the same manner, we define nE-, sE-, Ne-, Se-, NE- and SE-chains, where `n',`s' and `e' mean strictly north, south and east and `N',`S' and `E' mean weakly north, south and east.